-By infusing language arts instruction with Montessori techniques, ShillerLearning repeats its unique formula that has worked so well for homeschoolers in ShillerMath.
+By infusing language arts instruction with some Montessori techniques, ShillerLearning repeats its unique formula that has worked so well for homeschoolers in ShillerMath.
 ShillerLearning Language Arts Kit A is for pre-kindergarten through first grade, and Kit B follows, covering grades one through four.
 Each kit can be used over a number of years.

 ShillerLearning Language Arts covers phonics, reading, handwriting, spelling, grammar, vocabulary, typing, and speech.
 The emphasis changes at each level as you would expect.
 Each kit has four Language Arts books that are also available individually in case you need books for additional students.
 (The kits also include lifetime access to free downloads to print replacement consumables at no cost.)